Suffolk Coast Path

 Coastal Erosion

 The Suffolk Coast suffers from frequent erosion and incursions by both tide and weather resulting in the coastline constantly changing.
-Storms during 2007, 2013 and 2017 with strong the easterlies of early 2018 have caused significant damage to the coast path over this time.
+Storms during 2007, 2013 and 2017 with strong the easterlies of early 2018 and over the winter of 2025/26 have caused significant damage to the coast path over this time.
 The path is reinstated after each incursion but be aware of such incidents may leave sections requiring an alternative route.
+As of early 2026, there has been unprecedented erosion at Thorpeness which has resulted in many houses having to be demolished.
+This has not currently affected the coast path but if the erosion continues at this rate then the England Coast Path route may suffer.
+The beach is currently impassable at the north end of the village, even at low tide.

 The marshes between Walberswick and Dunwich are regularly breached by storm surges with some incursions resulting in the loss of the footbridge or board-walks along the marsh river.
 The alternative is to either use the beach route providing the tide is right or to use the Sandlings Path around the perimeter of the marsh and through Dunwich forest.

-The coastal erosion at Thorpeness makes it impossible to walk the beach at anything but low tide - even then it is now not always passable.
-A low tide of just 0.46m made it passable on 1st of May 2021 but the coast is rapidly changing and now threatening the houses above the cliff.
-Refer to Aldeburgh Tide Times.
-It should also be noted that the cliffs just north of the village are particularly unstable and dangerous with one fatality caused by a cliff fall in February 2017.
+It should also be noted that the cliffs just north of Thorpeness are particularly unstable and dangerous with one fatality caused by a cliff fall in February 2017.
 Do not under any circumstance attempt to walk close to the base of these cliffs, even if there appears to be sufficient distance between the water and cliff.
 A cliff fall will catch you unawares and leave you with little or no time to escape.
-The alternative route is to either follow the official route waymarkers south of Sizewell Hall which navigate inland across the commons to Thorpeness or, continuing along the clifftop path from Sizewell Hall.
-This eventually leads down to the ness.
-Then follow the unmarked path just before the beach warning notice, up to the clifftop.
-Follow the path across the common and onto the road that leads in front of the clifftop houses.
-This will be the route of the proposed England Coast Path
+For those who want to stick to the coast between Sizewell and Thorpeness, follow the England Coast Path markers.

 The beach section in front of Bawdsey Manor is currently impassable and the route from East Lane to Bawdsey Quay is now diverted along the road.

 The coastline at Felixstowe can be walked throughout given the right state of tide.
-The official path avoids Cobbolds Point and is routed along the clifftop roads.
+The official Suffolk Coast Path and the England Coast path avoids Cobbolds Point and is routed along the clifftop roads.
 The coastal path at this point should only be used at low tide.

 January 2018 Update.
 Winter storm surges have made the beach section in front of Pakefield impassable at high tide.
 Consult tide times before embarking upon a walk along this beach section.
 See EADT article for report.